 - 4 cups diced tomatoes (canned, chili-style)

-- 2 15- ounce cans of red kidney beans (drained)
+- 2 15- ounce cans of red or black kidney beans (drained)

 - kosher salt and pepper to taste